 - Take advantage of capital allowances and the Annual Investment Allowance available on equipment purchases.
-The AIA stands at £200,000 from 1 January 2016 where it will be held.
+The AIA limit now stands at £200,000.

 - If possible, reinvest the proceeds of any asset sale and use ‘rollover relief’ to reduce capital gains.